 Safe hand-weeding

-Pull weeds gently by hand to avoid disturbing the shallow roots of your carrots.
+Pull weeds by hand, gently to avoid disturbing the shallow roots of your carrots.
 Use small tools or fingers instead of hoes to protect the delicate taproots.

 Protecting Carrots from Pests and Diseases